english-blog/english-blog.github.io/_posts/2010-02-01-what-is-love.md

 category: personal
 ---

-Science says *love is a side effect of chemicals like oxytocin, vasopressin, dopamine, serotonin etc*.
+Science says *love is a side effect of chemicals like oxytocin, vasopressin, dopamine, serotonin, etc.*.
 If scientists could block these hormones, our LOVE fades away.
 Oops!!!.
 Can scientists make two people fall in love with an injection?
 (Cupid will become jobless).
 They can find the exact genes responsible for love.
-Produce specific chemicals targeted to attract the specific person.
+Produce specific chemicals targeted to attract a particular person.
 Who knows?.
 It could become the fastest, easiest and safest way to fall in love.
 Scary and sounds more like a next century sci-fiction movie.

 But,

 Is that all?.

-Is that all of this wonderful feeling called love?.
+Is that all of this beautiful feeling called love?.

 Can anyone explain why do we fall in love with someone, rather than others?.